Do you feel like you’re constantly on the verge of success, but somehow it always manages to slip from within your reach?

-The modern economy is in a state of flux, and the only surefire way to get ahead is to keep track of the situation, and learn the skills needed in order to respond to it.
+The modern economy is in a state of flux, and the only surefire way to get ahead is to keep track of the situation and learn the skills needed to respond to it.

 However, this doesn’t mean that you should be pushing yourself to the brink.
 Success is a matter of increments, which means you should build up to it one step at a time.

 People have the habit of thinking about success in strictly rational terms.
-It is a matter of doing thing X and Y in order to achieve Z. But success hinges more on the passion to succeed than it does on the method used to get there.
+It is a matter of doing things X and Y to achieve Z. But success hinges more on the passion to succeed than it does on the method used to get there.
 After all, we are creatures of emotion, as well as of reason.

-For instance, if you’re running an ecommerce website, don’t just chase after ‘more sales’.
-Instead, come up with a number of sales you want to reach for a specific time period, and then work towards achieving that specific goal.
+For instance, if you’re running an eCommerce website, don’t just chase after ‘more sales’.
+Instead, come up with several sales you want to reach for a specific period, and then work towards achieving that specific goal.